oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-mvc-unobtrusive-validation/rule.md

 If you create a new MVC web application in VisualStudio 2013, unobtrusive validation will be enabled by default.
 Otherwise, it's simple to [install from Nuget](http://www.nuget.org/packages/Microsoft.jQuery.Unobtrusive.Validation/).
 To use it simply:

-1. Bind your razor views to model objects
+1. ​Bind your razor views to model objects
 2. Use Html Helpers to render the form UI